revazi/resume/README.md

 ####[Geocell](http://geocell.ge)
 **Service and Network Engineer (2014/08 - 2015/12)**

-I gained experience in mobile networking and mainly **USSD gateways**.
-In addition to my working responsibilities I developed several applications for customer service and other employees:
+I gained experience in mobile networking, mainly **USSD gateways**.
+In addition I developed several applications for other employees:

 1.	**Log Reader** which uses **NodeJS** with **Express** framework to retrieve data from several servers with different databases such as **MongoDB**, **Redis**, **MySQL**, for the front-end I used **Bootstrap** and **jQuery**.
 2.	**FTP copier** simple console project that copies from one FTP to another written on **Python**.